Why Debt Free Doesn’t Make You Financially Free

-However, putting all your emphasis on paying off debt can be detrimental when it causes you to lose control and delay your journey to financial freedom.
+However, putting all your emphasis on getting out of debt can be detrimental when it causes you to lose control and delay your journey to financial freedom.

-Where Debt Fits into Your Cash Flow System
+Where Debt Freedom Fits into Your Cash Flow System

 Dealing with debt is just one step in the big picture of the Survival to Significance Cash Flow System.

 Debt is part of your cash flow in the foundational stage.
 How you handle debt has the potential to increase or decrease your cash flow and financial control, accelerating or slowing your path to time and money freedom.

 The more cash flow you have today, the more quickly you can accelerate and build wealth.